I received an email from my customer, Susan, and it says,

 - Start with the plank against the wall, holding it for a period of time, like 10-30 seconds.

 - If that’s too easy, move your feet further back to add a steeper incline.
 Work that core area so you feel like it has been worked.
 There shouldn’t be any stress or pain in the back.

 - When that gets too easy, move to the progressions discussed.
 In that wall plank, add knee lifts to hip height, then you add back leg extensions, and then add the leg to the side exercise.
 Do 5-10 repetitions on each side, and see how your back feels.

 How does your back feel after that little routine?
 Does it feel like your muscles have worked or have you overdone it?
 Have you put too much stress and strain on your back?
 If you are fine, check again later that night.
 How is your back feeling?
 Does it feel fine?
 Do your muscles feel like they have worked?
 If everything is okay, check to see how you feel the next morning and how your back feels.
 Do the muscles feel like they have worked?
 If yes, then you have done the appropriate amount of exercise when it comes to the condition that you have.

-There you go Susan.
+There you go, Susan.
 Please do let me know how things are going.
-For others, please continue to send me your questions when it comes to your injury and pain and I will work on doing more videos when it comes to those people that are recovering from an injury.
+For others, please continue to send me your questions when it comes to your injury and pain.
+I will work on doing more videos when it comes to those of you that are recovering from an injury.